ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ### Client Side

-After having received the 2.01 (Created) response from the RS, following the POST request to the authz-info endpoint, the client can start communicating with the RS, by sending a request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+After having received the 2.01 (Created) response from the RS, following the POST request to the authz-info endpoint, the client communicates with the RS, e.g., by sending to the RS a request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 When communicating with the RS to access the resources as specified by the authorization information in the access token, the client MUST use the Group OSCORE Security Context that is used in the OSCORE group pertaining to the access token, i.e., the group that the client referred to when requesting the access token to the AS (see {{sec-c-as-token-endpoint}}).

 ### Resource Server Side

-After successful validation of the access token as defined in {{sec-rs-c-created}} and after having sent the 2.01 (Created) response, the RS can start to communicate with the client using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+After successful validation of the access token as defined in {{sec-rs-c-created}} and after having sent the 2.01 (Created) response, the RS communicates with the client using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 For every incoming request, if Group OSCORE verification succeeds, the verification of access rights is performed as described in {{sec-c-rs-access-rights}}.

 In the case that the RS receives a request protected with a Group OSCORE Security Context CTX, it successfully verifies the request, and the target resource requires authorization, then the RS checks whether it stores a valid access token associated with the Recipient Context pertaining to the client that is included within CTX and was used to verify the request.
 If the RS does not store such an access token, the RS MUST reply with a 4.01 (Unauthorized) error response protected with CTX.

+Given a Recipient Context within a Group OSCORE Security Context, the RS MUST delete every access token associated with that Recipient Context if any of the following occurs:

+* The RS deletes that Recipient Context.

+* The RS updates the client's authentication credential in that Recipient Context, i.e., in the case that the client has changed its authentication credential in the OSCORE group.

 ## Update of Access Rights # {#sec-rs-update-access-rights}

-\[

-TODO: Specify the processing on the RS when receiving an access token that dynamically updates the access rights of C. (See {{sec-as-update-access-rights}} for pre-requirements and a high-level direction)

-\]
+With reference to the access the stored access token T_OLD and the latest uploaded access token T_NEW considered in {{sec-rs-c-created}}, the RS proceeds as follows.

+* The AS associates T_NEW with the same tuple (SeriesId, Aud, AuthCred) with which T_OLD was associated.

+* The AS associates T_NEW with the Recipient Context pertaining to the client that is included within the Group OSCORE Security Context used in the OSCORE group pertaining to T_NEW, i.e., the same Recipient Context with which T_OLD was associated.

+* The AS replaces T_OLD with T_NEW.

+Finally, the RS MUST send a 2.01 (Created) response to the client, as defined in {{Section 5.10.1 of RFC9200}}.

 ## Access Rights Verification ## {#sec-c-rs-access-rights}